DavidCandreanu00/BTC-Price-predictor-FE/README.md

 ## Future Plans

 The biggest constraint in developing this app was time.
 Therefore, there are many improvements that could be added gradually.
-Here are a couple of ways this project could be improved:
+I will highlight a couple of ways how this project could be improved:

-1. **Testing**: Use Jest to create unit tests for the utils functions and the functional components to improve project robustness.
+1. **Testing**: Jest can be used to create unit tests for the utils functions and the functional components.
+This could improve the robustness of the project, and ensure that no edge cases have been missed.
-2. **Better State Management**: Implement a state management library (such as Redux) to ensure seamless state passing between components and avoid prop drilling.
+2. **Better State Management**: In places this project might fall into the pitfall of prop drilling.
+This could be solved by using a state management library (such as Redux), to ensure that state is passed seamlessly between components and that best practices are followed.
-3. **Improved Design**: Enhance the design using Tailwind or other tools to boost usability.
+3. **Improved Design**: Tailwind was used to create a streamlined design for the app, but it is quite rudimentary.
+An improved design would bring a noticeable usability boost.
-4. **Automated Build and Deployment**: Utilize git actions to build and redeploy the project programmatically.
+4. **Automated Build and Deployment**: Git actions could be used to build and redeploy the project programatically..

 ## Backend